surma/streaming-dot/README.md

 ## Current shortcomings and potential tripwires

 * The parser itself is not streaming (i.e. `doT.compile()` cannot consume a stream).
-* Currently, the body of a conditional cannot contain template expressions and as such nested conditionals are not possible.
-I have a fix in mind.
+* ~~Currently, the body of a conditional cannot contain template expressions~~
+* Nested conditionals are not possible due to the RegExp-based nature of the parser

 ## Example